 Once a place of banishment for disgraced officials (who must have arrived and chuckled at their inadvertent luck), Yunnan-China’s sixth-largest province-has become the second-most cited ‘dream destination’ for Chinese travelers.
 Since being opened for tourism, foreign travelers have been raving as well.
 Just consider the superlatives.
 More than half of China’s ethnic minority groups reside here, providing an extraordinary glimpse into China’s mixed salad of humanity.
 In one week, you can sweat in the tropics and freeze in the Himalaya, and in between check out towns, that time forgot.

-Undeniably stunning scenery is what lures most travelers to lush, green, subtropical Guangxi, but this beautiful province is way more than merely a photographer’s dream.
+Undeniably stunning scenery is what lures most travelers to lush, green, subtropical Guangxi (known by its cities of Guilin and Yanghsuo).
+But this beautiful province is way more than merely a photographer’s dream.
 True, the landscape will leave you astounded, but it’s the opportunities to get out there and enjoy it that makes Guangxi so unique.
 Guangxi is a melting pot of minority groups, and hiking from village to village around the Zhuang, Dong, and Yao of the northeast makes trips to the Soaring Dragon’s Backbone Rice Terraces and the sublime Chengyang Wind and Rain Bridge even more rewarding.
 It also opens up the opportunity of staying with locals in traditional wooden homes.
 Both highly recommended.

 What may keep you in Guizhou longer than you’d planned is Guizhou’s extraordinary human mosaic.
 Almost 35% of the province’s population is made up of over 18 ethnic minorities, including the Miao and the Dong.
 In fact the province enjoys more folk festivals than any other in China.